millinon/jump.wtf/README.md

 Once a key is selected, the metadata is sent to DynamoDB with the new key as the primary index.
 If the submission is marked as having a click limit (e.g. a click limit of 1 click), then the submission is marked as being private.
 Any submissions that are private have a positive click limit stored in the DynamoDB table that gets decremented each time that it is accessed.
 If the user submitted a file, it is uploaded to the CDN-backed S3 bucket (or the non CDN-backed version if it is private).

-A checksum is also submitted to DynamoDB as the seconday index, in case a checksum would be useful in the future to improve handling of duplicate submissions.
+A checksum is also submitted to DynamoDB as the secondary index, in case a checksum would be useful in the future to improve handling of duplicate submissions.
 This may not be the right approach or the right use of a secondary index, in which case please suggest a correction.

 If the submission is a file upload, then a backup is also uploaded to Glacier for convenience, although this could be removed without affecting the experience of users.